Malungisa/Hello-world/README.md

 ● The data used for this analysis contained 44,406 images with 15 different fruit labels. images were taken with different poses, number of fruit, same color but different fruit, different color - same category, and different lighting conditions.
 We also reduced the amount of images by randomly removing images from each category.

-● The deep learning model (CNN) 98% performed better than the classical machine learning model (SGD classifier) 77%.
+● The deep learning model (CNN) performed better than the classical machine learning model (SGD classifier) with 98% accuracycompared to 77% accuracy.

 ● Little difference in accuracy between color and grayscale.